 You are doing a postgraduate level course of 9 months or longer at a Higher Education Institution OR

-You had a Tier 4 or Pre-Tier 4 student visa for your previous course where the course was over six months long AND:
+You had a Student Visa or Tier 4 Visa for your previous course where the course was over six months long AND:

 - Your visa is valid or expired no more than three months before this immigration application AND

 - Your new immigration application is for a course over six months long AND

 - Your dependants already have Student Dependant or Tier 4 Dependant visas AND

 - You apply for immigration permission at the same time as your dependant

 If your dependants are applying from within the UK and they have been living in the UK for 12 months or longer at the time of their application they are exempt from meeting the financial requirements.

 If you require further details about making visa extension applications or dependant applications for your husband, wife or children, please contact the Global Student Advisory Service for advice.

 What happens when my visa has been issued?

 Please click here for more information about what happens when your visa has been issued